-33 Celebs You Won’t Recognize from Their Yearbook Photos
+36 Celebs You Won't Recognize from Their Yearbook Photos

-We have Classmates.com to thank for Fallon's epic photo, which puts the Tonight host's growing mustache on full display.
+We have Classmates.com to thank for Fallon’s epic photo, which puts the Tonight Show host’s growing mustache on full display.

 Legend is truly ageless, proving that his high school self mirrors his present-day self in his cute yearbook pic.

-Before starring in Scary Movie and Mom, and marrying hunky star Chris Pratt, Faris was a student at Edmonds-Woodway High School in Washington.
+Before starring in Scary Movie and Mom, Faris was a student at Edmonds-Woodway High School in Washington.

 McCarthy has always been interested in fashion — particularly in high school, when the Oscar-nominated actress experimented with her style.
 “I was super preppy, and by the end [of high school] blue black hair that I’d shave in patches,” she told Anderson Cooper on his talk show.